SkylineCommunications/dataminer-docs/develop/CICD/Cross-Organization/GitHub/GitHubReusableWorkflows/GitHub_Reusable_Workflows_NuGet_Solution_Master_Workflow.md

 Will validate if the provided solution has all technical requirements for an official Skyline Communications NuGet package.
 All requirements can be found in the GitHub [Validation Requirements](xref:github_validation_requirements) document.
-A lot of requirements are pre-filled when using the [Skyline.DataMiner.VisualStudioTemplates](https://www.nuget.org/packages/Skyline.DataMiner.VisualStudioTemplates#readme-body-tab).
+A lot of requirements are preconfigured when using the [Skyline.DataMiner.VisualStudioTemplates](https://www.nuget.org/packages/Skyline.DataMiner.VisualStudioTemplates#readme-body-tab).

 ### Building